 For the FinTechs, partnering offers a distribution channel with much lower marketing and customer acquisition costs.
 Digital advertising rates for financial services products are particularly costly, so being able to generate recurring revenue via partnering is particularly attractive.

 As FinTechs decide on their go-to-market strategy, they should be sure to consider the downsides to this approach.
 First, most financial institutions are still learning how to successfully work with FinTechs, and sales and implementation cycles can be long.

 The partnership strategy also requires a more mature, enterprise-ready product.
 You can throw the ‘Minimum Viable Product’ mindset out the window, as financial institutions expect and need a more sophisticated product.

 Lastly, be prepared for a thorough compliance and diligence review, and be ready to dedicate tech resources to working through that.
 For many, Pinkaloo, included, the benefit far outweighs those downsides.

 Gideon Taub is the CEO of Pinkaloo Technologies.
 Pinkaloo helps businesses engage their customers and communities through philanthropy and helps donors manage their giving through Pinkaloo’s white-label Modern Giving accounts.

 Brandeis Graduate Professional Studies is committed to creating programs and courses that keep today’s professionals at the forefront of their industries.
-To learn more, visit www.brandeis.edu/gps.
+To learn more about the MS in Digital Innovation for FinTech, visit www.brandeis.edu/gps.